Hip Replacement FAQs

 When you have pain in your hip, surgery is usually not your first choice.
 But when a new joint is necessary, it’s important to consult with and seek help from an expert in the field of joint replacement.
-Board-certified and fellowship-trained Dr. Todd Sekundiak, provides joint replacement care that delivers exceptional results for patients.
+Board-certified and fellowship-trained Dr. Todd Sekundiak, provides joint replacement care that delivers exceptional results at our office in Fargo, ND.
 Our joint replacement program is designed to help you return to your active lifestyle as quickly as possible.

 Learn more about what to expect from your hip replacement surgery, including the typical outcomes and expected recovery.

 What are the main sources of hip pain?

 Arthritis is one of the main reasons people experience hip pain, which includes osteoarthritis, post-traumatic arthritis, avascular necrosis, and rheumatoid arthritis.
 Learn more about what causes hip pain.

 If you have hip pain that interferes with your daily life, and other treatments have not been successful, talk with a hip specialist about hip replacement.

 Your overall health and activity level are important factors in determining the best treatment for your hip injury or condition, but there are no definite weight or age restrictions.
 Age is less important now than it used to be, especially due to advancements in artificial parts.
 For more information about your candidacy, contact your orthopedic surgeon.

 What treatments are typically recommended before surgery?

 Depending on the source of your pain, other treatments may be recommended before your procedure.
 Your doctor may recommend certain exercises and medication first, or the use of a walking aid.